acfinspace/Spacelibraryoftales/docs/index.md

 5. It is all written in markdown, as easy as it can get.

 ### The library's structure
-Authors and contests will have a dedicated page from which to reach the fiction itself.
-A stands for Author
-C stands for Contest
+Authors and contests have a dedicated page, visible on the left, where you can find all the related fiction.
+A stands for Author, C stands for Contest.

+- Author present: 1
+- Contest present: 0

 ### The project going forward
 To do:

  - [ ] Tweak and finalize the library itself
+    - [ ] Theme
     - [ ] Night mode/light mode
+    - [ ] Last updated plugin
  - [ ] Keep on adding more fiction
  - [ ] Add contests like the Pod & Planet

-Last updated: *{{ git_revision_date_localized }}*
+Last updated: September 2023

 ### Acknoledgements